revmischa/sublime-awslambda/README.md

 Sublime Text 3 plugin for editing AWS Lambda function sources easily.

+## Features:
+* Supports multiple API key profiles
+* Automatically zips and uploads new function code on buffer save
+* Can easily fetch and install PyPI package dependencies
+* Invoke function directly from inside Sublime and view all output

 # Setup
 To use this plugin you will need to configure AWS with your access key ID and secret.